 For the latest M3, BMW continues to follow the successful formula it established with the sedan's well-respected predecessors: start with the standard 3-Series and add more power, a more dexterous chassis and special styling.
 Of course, there's a few new wrinkles this time around, as the M3 incorporates a host of new high-tech features and lightweight components.

-Also new is the M3's potent powerplant.
-In place of the characterful but thirsty 4.0-liter V8 in last year's model is a downsized 3.0-liter inline-six that relies on twin turbochargers to produce 425 horsepower and 406 lb-ft of torque from just 1,850 rpm all the way to 5,500 rpm.
+In place of the characterful but thirsty 4.0-liter V8 in the last-gen model is a downsized 3.0-liter inline-six that relies on twin turbochargers to produce 425 horsepower and 406 lb-ft of torque from just 1,850 rpm all the way to 5,500 rpm.
 Those figures represent gains of 11 ponies and, more importantly, 111 lb-ft of twist compared to the old eight, with peak torque arriving 2,050 rpm earlier.

 Transmission options include a six-speed manual and a seven-speed dual-clutch automatic.
 The standard-equipment stick shift features a rev-matched downshift function and helps the sedan to accelerate from zero-to-60 mph in a claimed 4.1 seconds, while the seven-speed dual-clutch boasts launch control and a slightly quicker sprint time of 3.9 seconds.
 Also part of the septa-cog's bag of tricks is a "Stability Clutch Control" function that opens one of the clutches in order to quell understeer.